-Schubert/Schwanengesang and selected works for solo keyboard

-Mezzo-soprano Anne Sofie von Otter, known as the Octavian (Der Rosenkavalier) of her generation, has long associations with Carlos Kleiber, Claudio Abbado, and Sir Colin Davis, and has a history of genre-crossing collaborations with the likes of Elvis Costello, Brad Mehldau, and Rufus Wainwright.
+Schubert/Schwanengesang D. 957, with selected keyboard works Mezzo-soprano Anne Sofie von Otter, known as the Octavian (Der Rosenkavalier) of her generation, has long associations with Carlos Kleiber, Claudio Abbado, and Sir Colin Davis, and has a history of genre-crossing collaborations with the likes of Elvis Costello, Brad Mehldau, and Rufus Wainwright.
 In this recital with keyboardist Kristian Bezuidenhout, she brings her intensity to Schubert's Schwanengesang song cycle, a collection first published after the composer's death that mines complex emotional terrain, from love and despair to sorrow and serenity.
-A selection of Schubert keyboard interludes, interspersed with the songs, showcases Bezuidenhout's talents.

-Saturday, October 11, 8pm
+A pair of Schubert keyboard interludes, interspersed with the songs, showcases Bezuidenhout's talents.
+Tickets: \$86 (prices subject to change) Saturday, October 11, 8pm New Music Kronos Quartet Beyond the Golden Gate Program:

-Kronos Quartet

-Beyond the Golden Gate